2014 European Parliament election in the United Kingdom: Debates

 On 20 February, the Deputy Prime Minister Nick Clegg used his weekly phone-in show on LBC 97.3 to challenge the leader of the UK Independence Party, Nigel Farage, to a live public debate on the UK's membership of the European Union.
 Clegg said, "he is the leader of the party of 'out'; I am the leader of the party of 'in'.
 I think it's time we now have a proper, public debate so that the public can listen to the two sides of the argument and judge from themselves."
 Farage accepted, but said he would also like to see Ed Miliband and David Cameron participate.

 The first hour-long debate between the two men was held on 26 March 2014 and was broadcast live on television by Sky News and on the BBC News Channel.
 The debate was hosted by LBC and moderated by Nick Ferrari.
 After the first debate, a YouGov poll asked "Who performed better?", with 57% saying Farage did better compared to 36% for Clegg.

 The second debate was held on BBC Two on 2 April in a special programme called The European Union: In or Out, moderated by David Dimbleby.
 Farage was again seen as outperforming his rival, with a snap poll by YouGov showing 68% of people thought he did better in the debate compared to 27% for Clegg.
 A snap Guardian poll also showed that 69% thought Farage won the debate.

 Despite David Cameron and Ed Miliband declining to participate in the leaders' debates, the Conservative and Labour parties were represented in a lower-profile debate on the BBC.
 On 13 February Andrew Neil hosted a four-way debate on the BBC's Sunday Politics programme.
 The Conservatives were represented by Syed Kamall MEP, Labour by Richard Howitt MEP, the Liberal Democrats by Baroness Sarah Ludford MEP and the UK Independence Party by Patrick O'Flynn, the party's Director of communications and an MEP candidate.

 Opinion polls

 Graphical summary

 These opinion polls are for Great Britain and generally exclude Northern Ireland.
-The methodology used for these polls broadly corresponds to that used for opinion polling for the next United Kingdom general election; see that article for the methodology used by each polling company.
+The methodology used for these polls broadly corresponds to that used for opinion polling for the 2015 United Kingdom general election; see that article for the methodology used by each polling company.
 YouGov have experimented with different methods of polling for these elections, using their own method for their 8–9 January 2013 poll and another corresponding to that used by Survation and ComRes for their 10–11 January 2013 poll (both below) and argue that their method gives more accurate answers.
 Data for these polls are generally gathered at the same time as the data for General Election polling.